maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 }
 ```

+### `Disconnect`
+For networks with persistent connections, Disconnect should tear down the
-Disconnect doesn't need to do anything since there's no persistent connection.
+connection.
+Twilio doesn't have a persistent connection, so we don't need to do
+anything here.

 ```go
 func (tc *TwilioClient) Disconnect() {}